Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/query-geospatial.markdown

 # Intersect

-The intersection between {{%color "blue"%}}shape1{{%/color%}} and shape2 is not empty, some or all of shape1 overlaps some or all of shape2.
+The intersection between {{% text-blue %}}shape1{{% /text-blue %}} and shape2 is not empty, some or all of shape1 overlaps some or all of shape2.

 ![image](/attachment_files/geo/intersect.png)